CatoGit/collaboration-and-competition/README.md

 ## State and action space (Continuous)

-The observation space consits of 8 variables corresponding to the position and velocity of the ball and racket.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent has its own observations.
 Each agent has two continuous actions corresponding to movement toward or away from the net and jumping.